KibosJ/Education-WIM-Servicing/README.md

-# Education WIM Servicing

-**Ensure that you uncomment any parts of the script you don't need**

-## What the script does?
+# What the script does?

 - Asks for the name of the original WIM file (usually just install.wim)
 - Asks for the name of the required WIM file